About this manual¶

 - Veyon Worker

 - A helper program started by the server to provide specific functions in an isolated environment or in the context of the currently logged-on user.
 Those specific functions include the tray icon, the demo server on the teacher computer and the demo client on the student computers.

 - Veyon Configurator

-- A configuration tool which allows to configure and customize all components of a local Veyon installation through a graphical user interface.
+- A configuration tool which allows configuring and customizing all components of a local Veyon installation through a graphical user interface.
 The program is started by the administrator with elevated privileges whenever necessary.

 - Veyon CLI